BreakingBytes/breakingbytes.github.io/content/oauth2-and-openid-connect.md

 ## Permissions

-Access to resources are limited in two ways:
+Access to resources can be limited in two ways:

-* permissions
+* permissions (not covered in this post)
 * token scopes

 ### Token Scopes